google/flutter-desktop-embedding/plugins/README.md

 You can create local packages following the model of the Windows and Linux plugins here to use in your own projects; in particular, `example_plugin` is intended to serve as a starting point for new plugins.
-For macOS, you should instead pass `--macos` when making a plugin with `flutter create` to include macOS support.
+For macOS, you should use `flutter create` as usual.

 Keep in mind the notes about API stability on the Flutter desktop page linked above.
 On platforms where the plugin API is still unstable, or